TarikGul/cryptographic-algorithms/README.md

 Recently added:

-Python - Blowfish(BCrypt)
+C - LOKI91
-Javascript - Blowfish(BCrypt)
+C - DES

 Up Next:

 Ruby - Blowfish

-I should add a salt generator as well for Blowfish
+I should add a salt generator as well for all the Blowfish interpretations

 Python - Elliptic Curve Cryptography.